k2view-academy/K2View-Academy/articles/39_fabric_catalog/11_advanced_settings.md

 * The ```Implementation/SharedObjects/Interfaces/Discovery/``` folder in the Project tree is a folder that holds all Catalog and Discovery process-related configuration files.

-  * The **plugins.discovery** is a configuration file that defines the plugin's list and their execution order.
+  * The **plugins.discovery** is a configuration file that defines a list of plugins and their execution order.
   * The **MTables** subfolder holds the MTables used by the Catalog's various processes.

   <img src="images/discovery_folder.png" style="zoom:75%;" />